We care for all women

 Do you identify as lesbian, bisexual, transgender or intersexual?

 You don't have to tell us, but you can.
-We want you to know that being GLBTI won't affect the care you are given.
+We want you to know that being a member of the LGBTQI+ community would never affect the care you are given.

 Do you have lived experience of a disability?